andrewsb8/DROP/README.md

 Copyright 2023- Brian Andrews.

-The repository contains a work-in-progress command line tool which can manipulate protein structures by rotating dihedral angles in the molecule.
+The repository contains a work-in-progress command line tool which can manipulate protein structures by rotating dihedral angles.
 This tool will be used to investigate accessible regions of the high-dimensional conformation space of proteins based on atomic overlaps.
-More factors may be added in the future.
+More factors may be added to the analysis in the future.

 You can compile DROP with ```make``` in the parent directory.
-Although it is recommended to make a ```build``` directory and execute ```make -C /path/to/DROP```.
+(Not working yet) Although it is recommended to make a ```build``` directory and execute ```make -C /path/to/DROP```.

 See options with ```./drop --help```